My first smartphone - a parent's guide (updated)

 Getting a new phone is always better than getting something with used with a few scratches or dents.
 As in all things second hand – buyer beware – as you may have little or no warranty and or refund opportunity.

-We fully recommend any of the following phones as the idea first smart phone, the Alcatel 3C at around £95, the Motorola Moto G5 at around £110 or Sony Xperia L1 at around £130.
-All have great 5” (12cm) screens, fast processors and run Google Android OS 7.1.
-With 2 cameras, one for great photos and one front facing camera for the obligatory selfie taking - nothing is ever missed or forgotten.
+We fully recommend any of the following phones as the idea first smart phone, the Alcatel 1 series starting at around £60, the Nokia C01 Plus at around £90, the Motorola Moto G22 at around £140.
+All have great 5"-6" (12cm-15cm) screens, fast processors and run Google Android OS 11 or 12.
+All have at least cameras, one for great photos and one front facing camera for the obligatory selfie taking - nothing is ever missed or forgotten.

-Through the Google Play store every app you will ever want or need is available.
+Through the Apple App and Google Play stores every app you will ever want or need is available.
 The most popular ones are free.
 Whether it is social medial and chatting with their friends, games or even educational and learning tools the library of 100,000s of apps is there to explore.

 Music, videos and movies